Usap Zimbabwe Profiles

 University of Pennsylvania '04

-Rodney Manzanga Rodney is an actuary with American International Group (AIG) in Wilmington, Delaware.
-Prior to joining AIG, he was an analyst with Ernst & Young LLP in Philadelphia, Pennsylvania.
+Before joining QED, he was a Director in the Global Enterprise Risk Management department of Reinsurance Group of America (RGA) in St. Louis, Missouri.
+Prior to joining RGA, Rodney worked as an actuary for American International Group (AIG) in Wilmington, Delaware.
+Before joining AIG, he was a consulting actuary with Ernst & Young LLP in Philadelphia, Pennsylvania.
 He is a Fellow of the Society of Actuaries (SOA) and a member of the American Academy of Actuaries.
 He holds the Professional Risk Manager charter of the Professional Risk Managers International Association (PRMIA) and is also a Chartered Enterprise Risk Analyst (CERA).

 Andreata Muforo